-In addition, the 2 reviews (abiraterone acetate for nmCSPC and mCSPC) reflected in the previous provisional funding algorithm stem from the Formulary Management Expert Committee (FMEC) via the nonsponsored review procedures.
+The review (enzalutamide for nmCSPC) reflected in this provisional funding algorithm stems from the Formulary Management Expert Committee (FMEC) via the nonsponsored review procedures.
 When sponsors of the branded drug have declined to file an application with CADTH, CADTH will consider reviewing a drug through the nonsponsored reimbursement review process.
 This can address clinical indications for which a pharmaceutical manufacturer has not applied for a Health Canada Notice of Compliance (i.e., off-label use) when there is evidence for use of the drug for the condition of interest in clinical practice in Canada (e.g., integration of the drug into clinical practice guidelines, consultations with clinical specialists).
 For full eligibility criteria, please refer to the nonsponsored review procedures.